-- \$15 per Form W-2 if you correctly file within 30 days (by March 30 if the due date is February 28); maximum penalty \$75,000 per year (\$25,000 for small businesses, defined - \$30 per Form W-2 if you correctly file more than 30 days after the due date but by August 1; maximum penalty \$150,000 per year (\$50,000 for small businesses). - \$50 per Form W-2 if you file after August 1 or you do not file required Forms W-2; maximum penalty \$250,000 per year (\$100,000 for small businesses).
+- \$30 per Form W-2 if you correctly file within 30 days (by March 30 if the due date is February 28); maximum penalty \$250,000 per year (\$75,000 for small businesses, defined below). - \$60 per Form W-2 if you correctly file more than 30 days after the due date but by August 1, 2012; maximum penalty \$500,000 per year (\$200,000 for small businesses). - \$100 per Form W-2 if you file after August 1, 2012, or you do not file required Forms W-2; maximum penalty \$1,500,000 per year (\$500,000 for small businesses).

-If you do not file corrections and you do not meet any of the exceptions to the penalty stated below, the саитом penalty is \$50 per information return.
+If you do not file corrections and you do not meet any of the exceptions to the penalty stated below, the penalty is \$100 per information return.

 Exceptions to the penalty.
-The following are exceptions to the failure to file correction information returns penalty:
+The following are exceptions to the failure to file correct information returns penalty.

 - 1. The penalty will not apply to any failure that you can show was due to reasonable cause and not to willful neglect.
 In general, you must be able to show that your failure was due to an event beyond your control or due to significant mitigating factors.
-You must also be able to show that you acted in a responsible manner and took steps to avoid the failure. - An inconsequential error or omission is not considered a failure to include correct information.
+You also must be able to show that you acted in a responsible manner and took steps to avoid the failure. - 2.
+An inconsequential error or omission is not considered a failure to include correct information.
 An inconsequential error or omission does not prevent or hinder the SSA/IRS from processing the Form W-2, from correlating the information required to be shown on the form with the information shown on the payee's tax return, or from otherwise putting the form to its intended use.
-Errors and omissions that are never inconsequential are those relating to: - A TIN, - A payee's surname, and

-- Any money amounts. - 3.
+Errors and omissions that are never inconsequential are those relating to: - A TIN, - A payee's surname, and - Any money amounts. - 3.
 De minimis rule for corrections.
-Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you: - Filed those Forms W-2 on or before the required filing - Either failed to include all of the information required on the form or included incorrect information, and - Filed corrections of these forms by August 1.
+Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you: - Filed those Forms W-2 on or before the required filing date, - Either failed to include all of the information required on the form or included incorrect information, and - Filed corrections of these forms by August 1, 2012.

-If you meet all of the conditions above, the penalty for filing incorrect information returns (including Form W-2) will not apply to the greater of 10 information returns (including Form W-2) or 1/2 of 1% of the total number of information returns (including Form W-2) that you are required to file for the calendar year.
+If you meet all of the de minimis rule conditions, the penalty for filing incorrect information returns (including Form W-2) will not apply to the greater of 10 information returns (including Form W-2) or one-half of 1% of the total number of information returns (including Form W-2) that you are required to file for the calendar year.

-Lower maximum penalties for small businesses.
-For purposes of the lower maximum penalties shown in parentheses above, you are a small business if your average annual gross receipts for the three most recent tax years (or for the period that you were in existence, if shorter) ending before the calendar year in which the Forms W-2 were due are \$5 million or less.
+Small businesses.
+For purposes of the lower maximum penalties shown in parentheses earlier, you are a small business if your average annual gross receipts for the 3 most recent tax years (or for the period that you were in existence, if shorter) ending before the calendar year in which the Forms W-2 were due are \$5 million or less.

 Intentional disregard of filing requirements.
-If any failure to file a correct Form W-2 is due to intentional disregard of the filing or correct information requirements, the penalty is at least \$100 per Form W-2 with no maximum penalty.
+If any failure to file a correct Form W-2 is due to intentional disregard of the filing or correct information requirements, the penalty is at least \$250 per Form W-2 with no maximum penalty.